ARM-software/bsa-acs/README.md

 1. Add the path to 'Bsa.efi' file in the UEFI FD file.
 2. Build UEFI image including the UEFI Shell.
 3. Boot the system to UEFI shell.
 4. Run the executable 'Bsa.efi' to start the compliance tests.
-For details about the parameters,
+For details about the parameters,see the [User Guide](docs/Arm_Base_System_Architecture_Compliance_User_Guide.pdf).
 5. Copy the UART console output to a log file for analysis and certification.

 ## Linux OS-based tests
-Certain Peripheral, PCIe and Memory map tests require Linux operating system with kernel version 5.11 or above.
+Certain Peripheral, PCIe and Memory map tests require Linux operating system with kernel version 5.13 or above.
 This chapter provides information on executing tests from the Linux application.

 ### 1. Build steps and environment setup